-- Newly created default-risk-related value adjustments and losses from interest operations and newly created provisions and other value adjustments and losses are offset against the corresponding recoveries, and provisions and value adjustments that are no longer required. - Price gains and losses from trading activities and transactions valued using the fair value option are offset against

-- price losses from these activities or transactions. - Positive value adjustments for financial investments valued at lower of cost or market with negative value adjustments for the same. - Real estate expenses are offset against real estate income and disclosed in the "Income from real estate" item.
+- Newly created default-risk-related value adjustments and losses from interest operations and newly created provisions and other value adjustments and losses are offset against the corresponding recoveries, and provisions and value adjustments that are no longer required. - Price gains and losses from trading activities and transactions valued using the fair value option are offset against price losses from these activities or transactions. - Positive value adjustments on financial investments valued at lower of cost or market are offset with negative value adjustments for the same. - Real estate expenses are offset against real estate income and disclosed in the "Income from real estate" item. - Expenses and income in respect of fully consolidated Group companies are offset as part of consolidation.

-Liquid funds
+Liquid assets